Prigglitz-Gasteil – living and working in a Bronze Age mining community

 Description

 Prigglitz is home to the best-researched prehistoric mining site in Lower Austria.
-Copper was mined and processed here around 3,000 years ago.
+Around 3,000 years ago, copper was mined and processed here.

 Mining 3,000 years ago

-Copper ore was extracted using surface mining, which reached a depth of up to 37 m below the present-day surface of the slag heap after drilling.
-Radiocarbon dating and analysis of wood found in the depths of the mine revealed that the mine was likely to have been in operation between c.
-1050 and 780 BC.
-Around 920 BC, there appears to have been an operational accident when a landslide destroyed part of the mine.
+The copper ore was extracted in open-cast mining, which after drilling reached a depth of up to 37 m below the current surface of the heap.
+C14 dating and the analysis of timbers preserved at depth revealed that the mine was probably in operation between around 1050 and 780 BC.
+An operational accident appears to have occurred around 920 BC, when a landslide destroyed part of the mine.

-There were workshops on the spoil heap where at least part of the ore extracted was smelted and processed.
-The copper extracted was then cleaned and made into bronze by heating it with tin.
-The liquid bronze was subsequently cast into bars, tools or jewellery.
+There were workshops on the spoil heap where at least part of the extracted ore was smelted and processed.
+The extracted copper was then cleaned, alloyed with tin to make bronze and cast into ingots, tools or jewelry.

 Delivery service for the miners